 The Bank offers structured products to be alternative investments for clients.
-However, if the market risk underlyings are those other than interest rate risk or foreign exchange risk, the Bank will fully hedge against such market risk underlyings.
-Therefore, no market risk exposure from other market risk underlyings has materialized.
+However, if the market risk underlyings are not interest rate risk or foreign exchange risk, the Bank will fully hedge against such market risk underlyings.
+Therefore, the market risk exposure from other market risk underlyings has materialized.